Cinnamon Roll Dessert Kabobs

 - 2 cups pineapple chunks

-- 1 7-oz can refrigerated cinnamon rolls with icing
+- 7 ounces refrigerated cinnamon rolls, one can with icing

-- 4 tbsp cinnamon sugar 4 tbsp sugar + 1 tbsp ground cinnamon
+- 4 tablespoons cinnamon sugar, 4 tbsp sugar + 1 tbsp ground cinnamon

-- Open cinnamon roll package.
-Take out each roll and carefully unravel into a long strip.
+- Open the cinnamon roll package.
+Take out the rolls and unravel into long strips.

-- Wind one cinnamon roll strip around ingredients on a skewer.
+- Carefully wind one cinnamon roll strip around the fruit pieces on the skewer.
 Repeat for remaining skewers.

 - Place skewers on prepared baking sheet or foil.
 Then sprinkle with cinnamon sugar and bake for 15-17 minutes according to the package directions.
 The dough will be puffy and golden when ready.

 - Remove from oven and allow to cool several minutes.
 Drizzle with optional icing before serving.

 - Skewers: If using bamboo or wooden skewers, it's best to soak them in cold water for at least 15 minutes before use in order to minimize charring.